Based on AP damage to morale patch (V 12.10.08.950000069)

 These have HE 2 and are generally armed with LAW type launchers.
 Better against infantry than Rifle squads, they are support for regular Rifle squads.Special Forces

 These have HE 3 and can be equipped to face Air or armour.
 Very efficient against infantry, they often cost a lot to field.Recon squads

 These have very good optics but generally poor combat efficiency due to being few in numbers.LAAD teams

 These are armed with shoulder mounted AA missiles, for occasional air defence.ATGM teams

-These are used for long range anti-tank duty, and generally with poor infantry combat ability.Special roles teams
+These are used for long range anti-armour duty, and generally with poor infantry combat ability.Special roles teams

 The transports are an important part when choosing your infantry units, depending on the role you want them to have.
 Never neglect the transports you choose for your units.

 - Wheeled vehicles all go at the same speed on roads.
 All tracked vehicles go at the same speed on roads.
 Tracked vehicles are slower on roads than wheeled ones.
-Wheeled vehicles have trouble managing difficult terrains (hedges, forests, etc...) and go very slowly.
+Wheeled vehicles have trouble managing difficult terrains (hedges, forests, etc...) and go very slowly in them.

 - No armour means that anything can damage the vehicle, including rifles.
 Light armour means that there only is frontal armour.
 Armoured means frontal and side.
 All round means...
 At least one armour on each sides.
 Heavily armoured means that there is at least one side with 2 armour.
 Helicopters never have armour.